-Bottleneck Principle - Definition
+Bottleneck Principle - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is the Bottleneck Principle?How does the Bottleneck Principle Work?
 Academic Research on Bottleneck Principle

 What is the Bottleneck Principle?

 The bottleneck principle, or a bottleneck, occurs when a system of production such as facility, machine, or equipment is overwhelmed by production to the extent that it cannot meet demands for more production.
 When there is congestion or a backup, a bottleneck has occurred.
 The term "bottleneck" is derived from the narrow neck of a physical bottle.